 3. Don’t limit yourself.
 Bigger is not always better, and new is not always better than older.
 Your dream home may start out as a diamond in the rough.
 Fixer uppers often end up turning the biggest profit when it comes to re-selling.

 4. Research property values, or get a trusted realtor to help you with this.
 Even when I have my own realtor, I like to search home prices online, so I know what fair market value is when it comes time to make my offer.
+Start researching online for available properties and their prices.
 It is important to know what similar homes are selling for, so you know if you are getting a good deal.

 5. Be patient.
 Most home buyers do not get their dream home in their first purchase, and most buyers don’t buy the very first home they see.
 Make the best of what you have, and don’t forget what your dream is.
 Make goals, and always work to achieve those goals.
 This step really applies to most aspects of life.
 One I really need to work on too!